bharath0803/Integrated_farm_Management_System/README.md

-This project is all about creating a platform for farmars to get a proper market value of each crops like granes, vegetable, fruits, etc.
+	This project is all about creating a platform for farmers to get a proper market value for each crop like grains, vegetables, fruits, etc.